MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 # Tutorial: Get started with the process mining capability

 This tutorial allows you to experience the process mining capability with sample data.
-In this tutorial, you'll create a process, import data, and then analyze it.
+In this tutorial, you create a process, import data, and then analyze it.

 > [!NOTE]
 >
-> If you're not able to see all of the features described below and are using your default environment, create a new environment and retry.
+> If you don't see all of the features described in this article and are using your default environment, create a new environment and retry.

 ## Download the sample data